from typing import Optional, Union

 from ..dynamo_logger import main_info

-from ..preprocessing.preprocessor_utils import filter_genes_by_outliers as filter_genes
+from ..preprocessing.QC import filter_genes_by_outliers as filter_genes

-from ..preprocessing.preprocessor_utils import normalize_cell_expr_by_size_factors
+from ..preprocessing.pca import pca

-from ..preprocessing.utils import pca_monocle
+from ..preprocessing.transform import log1p

 from ..utils import LoggerManager, copy_adata